tachiyomiorg/website/src/help/faq/README.md

 #### How can I see how many chapters I have downloaded or unread?
 Enable badges by going to <NavigationText item="library"/> → <NavigationText item="filter"/> → **Display** tab and then checking **Download badges** or **Unread badges** at the bottom.

+#### Why does global update skip some entries?
+By default, the app does not check for updates if an entry:

+- Has any unread chapters
+- Has no read chapters
+- Has "completed" status

+This helps avoid unnecessary heavy traffic to sources to help ensure that they stay available.
+If you have entries that get infrequent or no updates, you should consider using categories and excluding them from updates.

+If necessary, the behavior can be changed in the app settings.

 #### How do I ignore duplicate chapters?
 Sometimes, you find a manga that is translated by more than one group.
 Because of this, you get multiple releases for each chapter in the manga.
 There are several ways to skip the duplicate chapters: